|Nutritional Guidelines (per serving)|

-In a skillet or saute pan over medium-low heat, melt the butter.
+In a skillet or saute pan over medium-low heat, melt butter.

-When the butter is hot add the corn, salt, and pepper, and green bell pepper.
+When butter is hot, add corn, green bell pepper, salt, and pepper.

 Cook, stirring occasionally, for about 20 minutes.

-Garnish the corn with chopped fresh cilantro, if desired.
+Garnish corn with chopped fresh cilantro, if desired.

 - If you have an abundance of fresh corn, scale the recipe up and freeze it in freezer bags or containers.
 Label with the name and date and freeze for 10 to 12 months.